n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.keap.md

 # Keap

-The Keap node allows you to automate work in Keap, and integrate Keap with other applications. n8n has built-in support for a wide range of Keap features, including creating, updating, deleting, and getting companies, products, ecommerce orders, emails, and files.
+Use the Keap node to automate work in Keap, and integrate Keap with other applications. n8n has built-in support for a wide range of Keap features, including creating, updating, deleting, and getting companies, products, ecommerce orders, emails, and files.

 On this page, you'll find a list of operations the Keap node supports and links to more resources.